Aryand43/Java-OOP-Mastery/README.md

 # Java OOP Mastery

-This repository documents my journey to mastering Java's Object-Oriented Programming (OOP) concepts as part of my preparation for the IB Computer Science HL Paper 2 exam and to showcase my Java skills to prospective employers.
+This repository documents my journey to mastering Java's Object-Oriented Programming (OOP) concepts and to showcase my Java skills to prospective employers.

 ## Overview